Government bond: Interest rate risk

-Money supply

-If a central bank purchases a government security, such as a bond or treasury bill, it increases the money supply because a Central Bank injects liquidity (cash) into the economy.
-Doing this lowers the government bond's yield.
-On the contrary, when a Central Bank is fighting against inflation then a Central Bank decreases the money supply.

-These actions of increasing or decreasing the amount of money in the banking system are called monetary policy.

 United Kingdom

 In the UK, government bonds are called gilts.
 Older issues have names such as "Treasury Stock" and newer issues are called "Treasury Gilt".
-There are two main types of gilt: coventional, which have a fixed interest rate and length (maturity) and index-linked, whose interest rate and overall loan amount (principal) are automatically adjusted for inflation.
+There are two main types of gilt: conventional, which have a fixed interest rate and length (maturity) and index-linked, whose interest rate and overall loan amount (principal) are automatically adjusted for inflation.
 The issuance of gilts is managed by the UK Debt Management Office, an executive agency of HM Treasury.
 Prior to April 1998, gilts were issued by the Bank of England.
 Purchase and sales services are managed by Computershare.

 UK gilts have maturities stretching much further into the future than other European government bonds, which has influenced the development of pension and life insurance markets in the respective countries.

 A conventional UK gilt might look like this – "Treasury stock 3% 2020".
 On 3 July 2025 the yield on UK ten-year government bonds was 4.45% and the official Bank of England Bank Rate was 4.25%.
 As of January 2025, the Standard and Poors credit rating for the UK was AA, with a 'stable' outlook.